zkotti/cosmos-tour/CONTRIBUTING-en.md

 Style pattern
 -------------

-Every coding warehouse nowadays follows a specific pattern of code styling, so as to make life of developpers easier and their code prettier. *And so are we.*
+Every coding warehouse nowadays follows a specific pattern of code style, so as to make life of developpers easier and their code prettier. *And so are we!*

 #### Please take the following advices as kindly suggested:
 ##### Conventions